Skip to main content

 Math part

-Math part is evaluated based on the activity and know-how demonstrated on the lessons and by returned assignments by grade 0-5.
+Math part is evaluated based on the course activity and exam by grade 0-5.

 Math part point limits